To Obtain a Library Card:

 - Water Bill

-To Replace a Lost Card:
+To Replace a Lost or Stolen Card:

 Please notify the library immediately if a card is lost or stolen (or if you move away from Tinley Park or Orland Hills).
 Lost or stolen cards will be replaced immediately with proof of residency.
 If the card has not expired, the cost of a replacement is $4.00.
 (Expired cards are replaced at no charge.)